activeadmin/activeadmin/docs/documentation.md

 $> rails server
 ```

-Visit `http://localhost:3000/admin` and voila: You&#8217;re on your brand
+Visit `http://localhost:3000/admin` and you'll be on your brand
 new Active Admin dashboard.

 To register an already existing model, run: